Filter Multipixel Video Streams

 shiftEnable.
 This design is similar to the tapped delay line used with a Line Buffer using single pixel streaming.
 The subsystem then accesses pixel data across the columns to form the four [5x5] kernels.
 The Image Filter block uses this same logic internally when the block has multipixel input.
 The block automatically designs this logic at compile time for any supported kernel size.

 Since the input multipixel stream is a [4x1] vector, the filters must perform four convolutions on each cycle to keep pace with the incoming data.
 There are four parallel FilterKernel subsystems that each perform the same operation.
-The [5x5] matrix multiply is implemented as a [25x1] vector multiply by flattening the input matrix and using a For Each subsystem containing a pipelined multiplier.
+The [5x5] matrix multiply is implemented as a [5x1] vector multiply by using a For Each subsystem containing a pipelined multiplier.
 The output is passed to an adder tree.
 The adder tree is also pipelined, and the pipeline latency is applied to the

 pixelcontrol signal to match.
 The results of the four FilterKernel subsystems are then concatenated into a [4x1] output vector.